There

 [1] https://thewire.in/urban/cubbon-park-bengaluru

-ekta mittal co-founded maraa, a media and arts collective in Bangalore in 2008.
+ekta co-founded maraa, a media and arts collective in Bangalore in 2008.
 She works there as a researcher, facilitator, and curator around issues of gender, labor, and caste in rural and urban contexts.
 She has been making films around labor, migration and cities since 2009.
 Her recent films ‘Birha’ and ‘Gumnaam Din’ is about separation and longing in the context of migration.
 She is currently co-working on a pedagogy of arts practice as catharsis and curating festivals around cultural resistance.